Types of Dark Patterns

-Higher price options are offered, making the ‘basic’ price seem like a bargain.
-With 3 options, labelling the mid-range option the ‘most popular package’ also discourages visitors from picking the cheapest.
+Offer 3 price options.
+The higher price makes the ‘basic’ price seem like a bargain.
+Labelling the mid-range price ‘most popular’ uses herd behaviour to discourage visitors from picking the cheapest.

-At the end of Sky’s sign up form sits an unchecked checkbox.
+Sky has an unchecked checkbox on their sign up form.
 It states “Sky may contact you about products and services you may like unless you click to opt out”.
-How many leave this unchecked, failing to read beyond “Sky may contact you about products”!
+Many will leave this unchecked, without reading beyond “Sky may contact you about products”!

 Sneak into Basket

-Weaponising design, to add extras into your shopping basket, without your awareness.
-Extras are added ‘below-the fold’, using pre-selected check boxes and discrete fonts.
+Illegal in the UK.
+Adding extras into your shopping basket, without your awareness.
+Often placed ‘below-the fold’, they use pre-selected check boxes and discrete fonts.

-Customers are attracted to goods that are bargain priced.
-They are then substituted for low quality or high price goods prior to purchase.
-So, think Ryanair’s hidden essential ‘extras’.
-Quite rightly, ‘Bait and Switch’ is illegal, in the UK.
+First attract customers to goods at a bargain price.
+Then substitute for low quality or a higher priced good, prior to purchase.
+‘Bait and Switch’ is illegal, in the UK.

-Bait and Switch was in plain sight, during the early 1990’s recession.
+In the offline world, Bait & Switch was in plain sight, during the early 1990’s recession.

-In London’s Oxford Street, empty shops would be temporarily filled, by real life Del Boys.
+Back then, London’s Oxford Street had plenty of empty shops.
+They’d be temporarily filled with real life Del Boys.

-Nicknamed ‘Mock Auctions’, their own Rodneys and Mickeys would be in the crowd ‘buying’ valuable goods at record low prices.
-Then once they hooked in a genuine punter, with real money, they’d switch to a junk lot.
+Nicknamed ‘Mock Auctions’, there’d have their Rodneys and Mickeys in the crowd ‘buying’ valuable goods at record low prices.
+Then once they had baited a genuine punter, with real money, they’d switch and hand them a junk lot.